 From Mykonos, we hopped on a ferry to Santorini.
 Unfortunately, the ferry was delayed three hours, so a three hour trip turned into six hours.
 No matter, we arrived in Santorini just in time to catch the sunset as we rode a taxi to our hotel in Perivolos, the other side of the island from the infamous Oia.
 I personally liked the quiet countryside of Perivolos.
 It was easy enough to catch a local bus to Thira and Oia to sight-see, and it was nice to escape back to our part of the island at the end of the day.

 We got on an early bus to Oia to try to beat the crowds.
-My skillfully taken photos don’t reveal the insane number of tourists that were bustling about, but it truly was overwhelming, perhaps because I was visiting during the most crowded month of the year (August)- whoops!
-Even so, it was fun to stroll around the clifftop city of Oia, and the view was truly remarkable.
+My skillfully taken photos don’t reveal the insane number of tourists that were bustling about; it truly was overwhelming (perhaps because I was visiting during the most crowded month of the year (August)- whoops!)
+Even so, it was fun to stroll around the clifftop city of Oia; a view I had only seen in movies and photos until now.
+It was truly remarkable seeing it in person.

 Obviously, Greek frozen yogurt while in Greece is a must.